Communications breakdown left authorities in the dark and residents without alerts amid Maui fire

 “The tragedy serves as a sobering reminder that the threat of grassland fires, wildfires, and wildfire-initiated urban conflagrations, fueled by climate change and urban encroachment into wildland areas, is a reality that must be addressed with the utmost urgency and diligence — not just in Hawaii, but around the globe,” the authors wrote.

-Police and electricity crews tried to direct people away from roads that were partially or completely blocked by power lines.
-Meanwhile, people trying to flee burning neighborhoods packed the few thoroughfares in and out of town.
-The traffic jam left some trapped in their cars when the fire overtook them, and others who were near the ocean jumped in to escape.

-The reports also highlight a vulnerability rooted in the dramatic changes Maui experienced since the arrival of Westerners and the conversion of land into pineapple and sugar plantations in the 19th century.
-When those closed in the late 1900s, the fallow lands became covered in invasive grasses.
-That and prolonged drought created a “volatile fuel bed” for fire, Tuesday's report said.

-Roughly 3,000 properties were destroyed when the fire overtook Lahaina, causing more than $5.5 billion in estimated damage, according to state officials.
+The fire destroyed roughly 3,000 properties in Lahaina and caused more than $5.5 billion in estimated damage, according to state officials.

 Boone reported from Boise, Idaho; Keller from Albuquerque, New Mexico; and Lauer from Philadelphia.
-Audrey McAvoy contributed from Honolulu.
+Christopher Weber in Los Angeles, Audrey McAvoy in Honolulu, Claire Rush in Portland, Oregon, Hallie Golden in Seattle, Anita Snow in Phoenix and Mark Thiessen in Anchorage, Alaska, contributed.

 This story has been updated to correct the spelling of Gaye Gabuat’s name.